ShinRyujin03/CameraAI2/API Documentation.md

 - To detect human locations, upload the `image` and make a POST request to `{prefix}` `/human_location`.
 - The image will save in `image` table
 - The metadata will save in `human_location` table
-- Results can be rounded to `n` numbers after the comma. `n` can be edited at the variable `round_result`
+- Results can be rounded to `n` numbers after the comma. `n` can be configuring at the variable `round_result`
-- You can customize the `humman_detection` to other type of object detection by change the values of `label_class` (The object class at: https://github.com/ultralytics/ultralytics/blob/main/ultralytics/cfg/datasets/coco.yaml)
+- You can configure the `humman_detection` to other type of object detection by change the values of `label_class` (The list of object class can be detected at: https://github.com/ultralytics/ultralytics/blob/main/ultralytics/cfg/datasets/coco.yaml)

 ### Multiple Objects Detection
 - To detect objects, upload the `image` and make a POST request to `{prefix}` `/objects_location`.
 - The image will save in `image` table
 - The metadata will save in `detected_objects` table
-- Results can be rounded to `n` numbers after the comma. `n` can be edited at the variable `round_result`
+- Results can be rounded to `n` numbers after the comma. `n` can be configuring at the variable `round_result`
 - The list of object can be detected at: https://github.com/ultralytics/ultralytics/blob/main/ultralytics/cfg/datasets/coco.yaml

 ### Face Location